xrdocs/software-management/_tutorials/2016-07-27-ipxe-deep-dive.md

 iPXE includes a number of options in the initial IPv4 DHCP request, the relevant ones are highlighted

-Option 60: "vendor-class-identifier" Identify 4 elements separated by columns:
+** Option 60:** "vendor-class-identifier" Identify 4 elements separated by columns:
 1 The type of client: e.g.: PXEClient
 2 The architecture of The system (Arch): e.g.: 00009 Identify an EFI system using a x86-64 CPU 3 The Universal Network Driver Interface (UNDI): e.g.: 003010 (first 3 octets identify the major version and last 3 octets identify the minor version)
 4 The Product Identifier (PID): e.g.: NCS-5001

-Option 61: "dhcp-client-identifier" Identify the Serial Number of the system
+**Option 61:** "dhcp-client-identifier" Identify the Serial Number of the system

-Option 66 and 67: are used for TFTP, the first one request the TFTP server name while the second request the filename
+**Option 66 and 67:** are used for TFTP, the first one request the TFTP server name while the second request the filename

-Option 77: "user-class" Identify the mode of the system: e.g.: iPXE
+**Option 77:** "user-class" Identify the mode of the system: e.g.: iPXE

-Option 97: "uuid" Identify the Universally Unique Identifier a 128-bit value (not usable at this time see CSCuz28164 for details)
+**Option 97:** "uuid" Identify the Universally Unique Identifier a 128-bit value (not usable at this time)

-Option 128 - 135: Reserved for PXE boot variables but not in use.
+**Option 128 - 135:** Reserved for PXE boot variables but not in use.

-In is response the DHCP server will place the bootfile URI in option 67 "filename" or "bootfile-name" e.g.:http://172.30.0.22/ncs5k/6.0.0/ncs5k-mini-x.iso-6.0.0
+In is response the DHCP server will place the bootfile URI in option 67 "filename" or "bootfile-name" e.g.:[http://172.30.0.22/ncs5k/6.0.0/ncs5k-mini-x.iso-6.0.0](http://172.30.0.22/ncs5k/6.0.0/ncs5k-mini-x.iso-6.0.0)

 ## iPXE DHCPv6 Request